 Extra Risk.
 An insured that does not fall within the standard risk range.
 Insurance can only be obtained for a higher than normal premium or with less coverage.

 Fair Market Value.
 The price at which an item can be sold by a willing seller to a willing buyer, neither of which are under any pressure to buy or sell.
 Furthermore, it's assumed that both parties are dealing rationally, have knowledge of relevant facts, and are not related.

+Fee Simple.
+Type of ownership of real property where ownership is unconditional.
+The most common type of ownership.
+A fee simple owner can sell the property or leave it to his heirs.
 Fidelity Bond.
 A bond which pays an employer up to an amount stated in the bond for losses caused by dishonesty or infidelity on the part of an employee.

 Fiduciary Bond.
 A bond on behalf of a person in a position of trust that guarantees the person will perform his or her statutory duties and provide a proper accounting.

 Fiduciary.
 A person to whom property is entrusted to hold, control, or manage for another.
 The fiduciary of a trust is the person who is legally responsible for managing the assets of the trust in a competent manner.